Coronel Suárez: History

 The city was founded on 28 May 1883 by Eduardo Casey on the frontier of Indian territory and a fort was built beside the river Sauce Corto.
 From the early days it was settled by Volga German immigrants.

 On 16 May 1884 a railway station was opened on the Olavarría to Bahía Blanca line, operated by the British-owned Buenos Aires Great Southern Railway.
 In 1907 a second station was opened on the French-owned Ferrocarril Rosario y Puerto Belgrano line.

+Culture

+Today, both in the city of Coronel Suárez and in the German colonies in its surroundings (today with little population since the largest cities - both Coronel Suárez and others in the area - have acted as poles of attraction) you can find the different aspects of German culture, including the people who have preserved the German dialect from generation to generation.
+In the Santa María neighborhood, for example, every year the strudel festival is held, where a large strudel is made to share with the audience present, this is usually filled with apple.
+In Colonia San José, meanwhile, the Füllsel festival, a type of bread pudding, takes place, in addition to the Schlachtfest or meat festival.
+Likewise, every year each of the colonies celebrates its Kerb festival, that is, the festival of its Patron Saint.
+The German word Kerb derives from the German Kirchweih.
+Kirche means church, and Weih means blessing.
+There are parades, dinner, shows, exhibitions of crafts, traditional products and sports competitions.
+The Kerb festivities have been declared of municipal and provincial interest.